 de Young Museum

-The museum is now open for visitors with timed tickets available via online reservation.
+The museum is open for visitors as of March 6 with timed tickets available via online reservation.
 You'll definitely want to check out the Frida Kahlo: Appearances Can Be Deceiving exhibit while you are there.
-It's on exhibit through February and your timed ticket to the exhibit also gets you access to the permanent galleries.
+It's on exhibit through May 2 and your timed ticket to the exhibit also gets you access to the permanent galleries.
 Tickets include free same-day admission to the Legion of Honor.
 Kids 12 and under are free but still need to have a timed entry ticket.
 Through Dec.
 2021, frontline and essential workers will get free admission.
 Every Saturday the de Young offers free general admission to all residents of the nine Bay Area counties with a timed reservation required.
 Note: the deYoungsters Studio and the observation deck are currently closed.
 Find their COVID-19 protocols here.

 Conservatory of Flowers

-The Conservatory of Flowers has reopened at 25% capacity.
+The Conservatory of Flowers is open at 25% capacity.
 It will continue to be free every first Tuesday of the month.
 Face coverings are required at all times and visitors must follow a one-way path through the conservatory.
 Find their COVID-19 protocols here.

 SF Botanical Garden

-The SF Botanical Garden has reopened and on-site enrichment activities are starting.
+The SF Botanical Garden is open and on-site enrichment activities are starting.
 Bean Sprout Family Days are back and you must make a reservation for this in advance.
 The Garden continues to be free on the second Tuesday of every month, from 7:30-9 a.m. daily and at all times for San Francisco residents.
 Find their COVID-19 protocols here.

 Aquarium of the Bay

-This aquarium at PIER 39 is back open with lots of new safety protocols in place like one-way directional flow.
+This aquarium at PIER 39 is back open with safety protocols in place like one-way directional flow.
 You can book your timed entry tickets in advance and expect to find fewer visitors there, making for an enjoyable visit.
 Find their COVID-19 protocols here.

 Asian Art Museum